aruba/central-python-workflows/msp-onboarding/README.md

 # MSP onboarding workflow

-Automate the two most common MSP onboarding workflows using MSP API Credentials:
+Automate the three most common MSP onboarding workflows using MSP API Credentials:

 - **Create tenants**: Create new MSP tenants and provision a Central service in each.
 - **Assign devices to tenants**: Assign MSP-owned devices in an existing tenant's Central application and attach the subscription each device needs.
+- **Add devices to inventory**: Add new devices (serial number and MAC address) to the MSP workspace inventory.

 Devices and tenants details can be entered individually or uploaded in bulk via CSVs.
 It ships in two forms: a **guided web workflow** and a **Python CLI** (`onboarding.py`) for scripted, manifest-driven runs.